EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/io.files.md

 ### io.files.for_each_file

 Execute a function on a list of files.
-Package: Util.files Description: Given a file name containing list of files, load each file into a matrix and execute a function with the loaded
+Package: Util.files Description: Given a file name containing list of files, load each file into a matrix and execute a function with the loaded matrix as a paramter.